Visiting Olympic and Need A Plan?

 If you still need help, reach out to us at mattandcheryl@wereintherockies.com.
 We’ll get back to you as soon as possible to help.
 We’re even happy to jump on a phone call with you if needed.

-Olympic National Park is open year-round but this guide is meant to be used March through October.
+Olympic National Park is open year-round, but this guide is meant to be used from March through October.

 Yes!!
 We update our guides as needed, but write the concepts to intentionally be as timeless as possible.
 We encourage you to purchase the guide as soon as you know you will be traveling.
 It will help you determine which areas to stay and how many days to obtain lodging.
 Upon purchase, you’ll be guided to create an account on our website.
-If we update the guide, it will automatically show in your account for up to 18 months after purchase.
+If we update the guide, it will automatically show in your account.
+Your purchase includes free lifetime updates.

-You will have access to the updated guide through your account (another reason to create an account) for up to 18 months.
+You will have access to the updated guide through your account (another reason to create an account) for life.
 We generally send an email announcement when we do an update as well.

 We put approximate price ranges on all our activities so you know what to expect.
 We also have plenty of free activities in our guides.

-Lodging within and around Olympic National Park cost about the same as visiting other national parks.
+Lodging within and around Olympic National Park costs about the same as visiting other national parks.

 Yes.
 It would be very easy to download this itinerary and head out the door.
 Olympic National Park does not require any park reservations.